 The AL would take a 4-3 lead in the top of the 7th on a Jim Fregosi sacrifice fly.
 The National League All-Stars went down in order in the bottom of the 7th and the bottom of the 8th.
 Entering the bottom of the 9th inning, they were still down one run to the American Leaguers.

-Facing Red Sox pitcher Dick Radatz, Willie Mays led off the inning with a walk.
-He then stole second base and scored the tying run on an Orlando Cepeda RBI single.
-Radatz got Ken Boyer to pop-out, then intentionally walked Johnny Edwards to bring up 2nd baseman Ron Hunt.
-NL manager Walter Alston brought in Hank Aaron to pinch-hit for Hunt, but Radatz struck him out.
-Up stepped Johnny Callison; and with 2 outs and 2 men on base in the bottom of the ninth inning, Callison smoked a Radatz offering deep into the right field seats for a game-winning, walk-off home run.
+Willie Mays walked, stole 2nd, and then scored on an Orlando Cepeda hit to tie the game.
+After a Ken Boyer pop-up, a walk and a Hank Aaron strike out, up stepped Johnny Callison.
+With 2 outs and 2 men on base in the bottom of the ninth inning, Callison smoked a Dick Radatz offering deep into the right field seats for a game-winning, walk-off home run.

 The go-home-run was good enough for Callison to earn the MVP award (then the Arch Ward Memorial).
 He is the only Phillie to ever take home the award.
 Callison’s walk-off HR wasn’t the first in All-Star game history, but it is the last.